3rd Colloquium on Empirical Evidence and Theoretical Assumptions

 • Challenging theoretical assumptions and models on the basis of empirical data

-Submission Guidelines – Deadline: Friday 5th January 2018
+Submission Guidelines – Extended Deadline: Friday 19th January 2018

 Abstracts must follow the general conference abstract submission guidelines (250 words maximum plus a short indicative bibliography).
 In addition, please also clearly indicate the following: